Question 232·Medium·Rhetorical Synthesis

 Evaluate each option:

-- Choice C focuses on the leaf bending outward and storing elastic energy, but doesn’t show how this leads to rapid closure starting from an insect touch.
+- Choice C focuses on the leaf storing elastic energy, but it doesn’t explain what triggers the closing or how that energy gets released quickly.

-- Choice D mentions cell pressure changes and closing, but leaves out the initial trigger (touch/electricity) and the idea of stored energy being released to make it so fast.
+- Choice D mentions a pressure change and closing, but it leaves out the triggering touch and the stored elastic energy that explains the speed.

 Identify the choice that fully explains the rapid mechanism

-The only option that strings together the key steps—an insect’s touch creating electrical signals, those signals quickly changing cell pressure, and that pressure change releasing stored elastic energy to slam the trap shut—is:
+The only option that strings together the key steps—touch causing electrical signals, those signals quickly changing cell pressure, and that pressure change releasing stored elastic energy to produce a rapid snap—is: